The Boundary Time Crystal as a light source for collectively enhanced sensing

-This saturates the QCRB for $\Delta\varphi \to 0$ and is numerically verified in \subfigref{fig:est_err_cascaded}{4(a)}.
-Alternatively, in the SM \cite{SM}, we also show the optimality of the perfect absorber protocol in the stationary regime by using the techniques developed in Ref. \cite{Yang}.
-In the time crystal regime and close to the perfect absorber condition $\Delta\varphi=0$, we observe lower values of the estimation error than in the stationary regime.
-This has a twofold reason: On the one hand, $\overline{\sigma_{I_T}}$ decreases with $\Delta\varphi$ in the vicinity of $\Delta\varphi=0$, leading to lower estimation errors.
-On the other hand, $|\partial_\varphi I_T|$ displays a maximum, which moves closer to $\Delta \varphi=0$ with increasing system size, leading to smaller estimation errors at this maximum [see \subfigref{fig:est_err_cascaded}{4(c)}].
-As a function of system size, we find beyond Heisenberg scaling proportional to $\overline{\delta\varphi} \propto N^{-\alpha}$ with $\alpha=1.222\pm0.018$ for $\Delta\varphi=0.005$, and $\alpha=1.04\pm0.04$ for $\Delta\varphi=0.01$, both for a Rabi frequency of $\omega/\omega_\mathrm{c}=4$ [see \subfigref{fig:est_err_cascaded}{4(b)}].
+This saturates the QCRB for $\Delta\varphi \to 0$ and is numerically verified in \subfigref{fig:est_err_cascaded}{4(c)}.
+At $\Delta \varphi = 0$ the emitted intensity vanishes, which leaves a clear signature in the data when tuning through the parameter $\varphi'$ [see \subfigref{fig:measurement_setups}{1(c)}] and leads to a particularly high sensitivity in the stationary regime.
+For small but nonzero $\Delta\varphi$, the emitted intensity remains finite and the protocol functions reliably with sensitivity close to its maximum value [see \subfigref{fig:est_err_cascaded}{4(a),(c)}].
+In the time crystal regime and nearby the perfect absorber condition $\Delta \varphi = 0$, we observe lower values of the estimation error than in the stationary regime, due to a decrease in the variance $\overline{\sigma_{I_T}}^2$ and a maximum in the susceptibility $|\partial_\varphi I_T|$ of the average intensity.
+This maximum moves closer to $\Delta\varphi=0$ with increasing system size.
+Note, however, that the optimal operating point in the time crystal regime is not directly at the dark state condition, but at values of $\Delta \varphi$ slightly above this condition \cite{Yang,Godley2023,Girotti2024}.
+As a function of system size, we find scaling proportional to $\overline{\delta\varphi} \propto N^{-\alpha}$ with $\alpha=1.222\pm0.018$ for $\Delta\varphi=0.005$, and $\alpha=1.04\pm0.04$ for $\Delta\varphi=0.01$, both for a Rabi frequency of $\omega/\omega_\mathrm{c}=4$ [see \subfigref{fig:est_err_cascaded}{4(d)}].
+This analysis shows that while being ideal in the stationary regime, in the time crystal regime estimators based on the time-averaged intensity are not optimal and therefore future work should investigate whether strategies such as maximum likelihood estimation \cite{Yang,Godley2023} or pattern counting \cite{Girotti2024} can saturate the FI rate.

 \textit{Conclusions and Outlook.---} We showed that a BTC can be used as a light source for collectively enhanced sensing of an optical phase shift encoded by an unknown sample.
-In the time crystal regime, we found that the QFI for sensing optical phases scales as $N^4$ in the size $N$ of the BTC, surpassing Heisenberg scaling of $N^2$ in the stationary regime.
-We constructed a detector based on the idea of building a perfect absorber and demonstrated, that it is capable of extracting the correlations in the phase shifted BTC light and thus allows beyond Heisenberg scaling of the phase estimation error.
+In the time crystal regime, we found that the QFI for sensing optical phases scales as $N^4$ in the size $N$ of the BTC, surpassing the scaling with $N^2$ in the stationary regime.
+This collective enhancement in sensitivity arises from the correlations imprinted on the emitted light.
+We further designed a detector based on the idea of a perfect absorber and demonstrated that it is capable of extracting the sensitivity of the BTC light.